 Vaccination will not help dogs who have already been exposed to the disease, and it is not immediately effective.
 We recommend that dogs be kept in minimal contact with potentially infected dogs for 2-3 weeks following the second CIV vaccine.

 We will keep you updated with developments in this situation as they arise.
 More information about the canine influenza virus can be found at www.doginfluenza.com.

 THE AWOOF PROGRAM

 Many years ago, The Paw Patch started a donation fund to help care for homeless pets that came in to our care.
 The AWOOF program has helped heal and adopt out many pets over the years.
 In 2014, we partnered with the Veterinary Care Foundation so when people donated money, their donation could be 100% tax deductible.
 Please help us to continue to offer the best veterinary care not only to your pets but for those pets in need.
-It's very easy to donate: just click on the link, choose Indiana and then choose The Paw Patch.
+It's very easy to donate: just click on the link.
 Thank you so much for your donation!